 - Willing to mentor younger students to achieve academic excellence and to pursue a college education

 *Applicant's parent(s) or guardian may not have graduated from a two-year or four-year college or university.
 Siblings' attendance or graduation from a college program is permitted.

 Questions may be directed to Sally Vaughan, Director of Community Service at (585) 385-8196.

 Encourage, challenge, and promote higher education in the Rochester community by being role models, mentors, educators, and striving to develop leadership in self and others.

-- To encourage the benefits of Higher Education
+- Encourage the benefits of higher education